ldtalent/dennism-android-double-pull-layout/README.md

-Double-Pull-Delegate
+Double-Pull-Layout
 ===============

-A grace double layout pull delegate for Android
+A  double layout pull delegate for Android

 Screenshots
 ===============